excid3/rails/guides/source/getting_started.md

 </form>
 ```

-Since we passed in a new Product, the form builder generated a form that will send a `POST` request to `/products` to create a new one.
+Since we passed in a new `Product`, the form builder generated a form that will send a `POST` request to `/products` to create a new one.

 To handle this, we need to implement the `create` action in our controller.